John Sokol of Lamberg: Legacy

 John Sokol was depicted in Alphonse Mucha's painting After the Battle of Grunewald (1924).
 In the left part of the painting, a figure in a crusader cloak kneels, and behind him stands a warrior in armor and a broad helmet.
 Directly behind him is Sokol and to the left next to him is Jan Žižka.

 The appearance of John Sokol's coat of arms is not fully known.
 It has been described by August Sedláček, but the color palette is unknown as only the seal on a document from 1402 has been preserved.

-John Sokol was depicted in the 2018 video game Kingdom Come: Deliverance.
+John Sokol is mentioned in the 2018 video game Kingdom Come: Deliverance and its 2025 sequel Kingdom Come: Deliverance II.
 The Age of Empires II expansion released in 2021, Dawn of the Dukes, has Sokol in Jan Zizka's early campaign.
 He is portrayed as a mentor and father figure to Zizka, having had Zizka's charge of being a highwayman taken off his record allowing Zizka to re-enter society in good standing.
 Zizka in this rendition had absolutely nothing to do with his poisoning and was devastated by the sudden, surprise loss of his patron, most reliable noble protector and close friend.